ShawSheep/PCBshaw/01-breadboard/README.md

 **7.Add a crystal oscillator**

-Add a crystal oscillator between the Pin9 and10,and add 2 capacitors between ground and the two Pins.
+Add a crystal oscillator between the Pin9 and10,and add 2 capacitors(22pf) between ground and the two Pins.

 ![picture description](./images/Add-a-crystal-oscillator.jpg)